TeddyBear06/amazon-previewer/README.md

 # Amazon previewer

-A toy tool to preview an article juste by hover it.
+A toy tool to preview an product just by hovering it (it fetch informations from the full product page).

-It also display the price of the article.
+It also display the price of the product.